nearit/Android-SDK/docs/custom-push-notification.md

 ### Custom Push Notification ###

-Just like with region messages you can add your own receiver for the push notification to have total control of your app behaviour. [see above](#custom-background-behavior)
+Just like with region messages you can add your own receiver for the push notification to have total control of your app behaviour.
-And add them to your manifest (see the Android samples repository for an implementation of this scenario).
+And these components to your manifest (see the Android samples repository for an implementation of this scenario).
 ```xml
 <service android:name=".MyFcmIntentService"
             android:exported="false"/>